Impact of interface defects on the band alignment and performance of TiO$_2$/MAPI/Cu$_2$O perovskite solar cells

-In addition to the standard layers the influence of defects was investigated by introducing additional IDLs for one interface at a time.
-The defect concentration was varied between zero and $5\times10^{18}$ cm$^{-3}$ and $10^{18}$ cm$^{-3}$ in order to investigate the defect compensation effects for the base doping, which is donor-type for IDL1 and IDL2 and acceptor-type for IDL3 and IDL4.
+The defect concentrations of each IDL was varied independently between $10^{15}$ cm$^{-3}$ and $10^{18}$ cm$^{-3}$ in order to investigate the defect compensation effects for the base doping, which is donor-type for IDL1 and IDL2 and acceptor-type for IDL3 and IDL4.
 For the $I_1$ interface, IDL1 and IDL2 correspond to TiO$_2$ and MAPI, and they account for $V_{\rm Ti}$, $V_{\rm O}$ and $V_{\rm Pb}$, $V_{\rm I}$, respectively.
 Similarly, for the $I_2$ interface, we assign IDL3 and IDL4 to MAPI and Cu$_2$O defect layers, the latter modelling $V_{\rm Cu}$ and $V_{\rm O}$.
 The width of all IDLs is set to $l_d = 10$ nm.
 The performance of the PSCs is evaluated by analyzing the J-V characteristics, with a particular focus on key parameters such as the open-circuit voltage ($V_{\rm oc}$), short-circuit current density ($J_{\rm sc}$) and fill factor (FF).
 The variations in these parameters are correlated with the changes in the interfacial band alignment induced by the different types of vacancies, as revealed by the DFT calculations.
 This comprehensive analysis allows us to understand how specific defects at the interfaces can influence charge transport and recombination processes, ultimately affecting the overall efficiency of the solar cell.